 Getting Help for Bipolar Disorder and Addiction

 In contrast, it is easier to diagnose a substance addiction than bipolar disorder.
-Individuals with a history of episodes previous to their substance use are more likely to identify their underlying mental health issues.
+Individuals with a history of episodes prior to their drug abuse disorder are more likely to identify their underlying mental health issues.
 Still, if the disease developed as a consequence of an addiction, it could be more challenging to determine.

 Our treatment center here at Behavioral Health Centers has expertise in treating dual diagnosis.
 If you or a loved one is suffering from bipolar disorder and addiction, it is vital to see an expert in dual diagnosis.
 Contact us today and allow our dedicated treatment providers to educate you on the treatment options for bipolar disorder and addiction.
 You can reach us here: 772-774-3872.